Prefabricated Accessible Shower Guide

-Easily accessible showers with little or no threshold present at the entrance are trending now.
-Not only do they look modern and sleek when they are incorporated well into the designs, but they are also extremely versatile, allowing access by users of all ages and abilities.
+Showers with little or no threshold present at the entrance are trending now.
+Not only do they look modern and sleek, but they are also functionally versatile, providing safer and easier access by persons of all ages and abilities.

-Easy access showers can come in two forms: custom-built and prefabricated models.
-You always have the option to create a custom-built shower from scratch, but there are also plenty of prefab shower models available that can make the remodeling process much easier.
-In the guide below, we cover the benefits of prefab showers and things to consider when selecting one.
-To learn tips for creating a custom-built accessible shower, click here.
+Curbless and low threshold showers come in two forms: custom-built and prefabricated models.
+In the guide below, we cover the benefits of prefabricated showers and some details to consider when selecting one.
+To learn tips for creating a custom-built accessible shower, visit our “Beginner’s Guide to Designing Accessible Showers.”

 Benefits of a Prefab Shower Stall